-How do I know if my child needs tutoring?
+How do I know if I need tutoring?

 Decide if your student needs help in one area, such as organization, time management, or writing.
 Strengthening one area can make the whole picture look better.

-Maybe you feel that your child’s grades aren’t reflective of his/her innate abilities.
+Maybe you feel that your student's grades aren’t reflective of their innate abilities.

 A tutor can support your student’s academic success.
-The results are clear in decreased stress, an improved sense of well-being, and better grades.
+The results are clear in fuller comprehension, an improved sense of well-being, decreased stress, and better grades.

 How do I get started?

-Begin with a free phone consultation.
-You describe your child's needs, ask questions, and share concerns.
+Begin with a phone consultation.
+You describe your student's needs, ask questions, and share concerns.
 I ask questions, listen to your answers, and offer first impressions.
-If you decide to proceed, I typically work with your student for three sessions before giving my thoughts.
+If you decide to proceed, I typically work with your student for three sessions before giving more detailed thoughts.
 I assess strengths and weaknesses, learning style, and interests.
 I give you a plan.
 We talk about goals for tutoring and I make sure that your concerns are being addressed.

-How often will you meet with my child?
+How often will you meet with my student?